somexlab/fastddm/docs/source/build.rst

    .. group-tab:: Mac OSX

-      ``clang`` can be installed on macOS by running from the terminal
+      ``clang`` can be installed on macOS by running from the terminal:

       .. code-block:: bash

           $ xcode-select --install

-      Ensure that the compiler was succesfully installed by running
+      Ensure that the compiler was succesfully installed by running:

       .. code-block:: bash